ilya2108/ls-web/searchUserDoc.md

 Examples:
     - `"files and directories in \"$PATH\""` - Looks for documents with following phrase: *files and directories in "$PATH"*.

 - ***Specific field query*** - It's used when we want the field to have exact value.
 The query must have the following format: `<field_name>: <zero_or_more_whitespaces> "<value>"`.
-Any field mentioned above which it makes sense for can be used.
-Sub-fields can be accessed using dot notation as explained in following examples.
+Any field mentioned in the Searchable documents section which it makes sense for can be used.
+Sub-fields can be accessed using dot notation as shown in following examples.
 Examples:
     - `is_admin:"true"` - Returns all users with admin privilegs.
     - `correction.score: "1"` - Returns submissions which have been corrected and received 1 point.